Jump Force: Development and release

 Jump Force was developed by Spike Chunsoft and published by Bandai Namco.
 The game is using Unreal Engine 4, and was created in commemoration of the 50th anniversary of Weekly Shōnen Jump.
 Dragon Ball creator Akira Toriyama designed the original characters created for the game.
 Jump Force was announced at E3 2018 during Microsoft's press conference.
-It was released on February 14, 2019 for PlayStation 4 and Xbox One in Japan, and on February 15, 2019 in the west for the same platforms, as well as Windows.
+It was released on February 14, 2019 for PlayStation 4 and Xbox One in Japan, and on February 15, 2019 in the West for the same platforms, as well as Windows.
+Collector's Editions for the PS4 and Xbox One versions were released the same day.
 A Nintendo Switch port was announced in April 2020.
 The Switch version, titled Jump Force Deluxe Edition, includes the downloadable content from the first Character Pass and was released worldwide on August 28, 2020.

 Discontinuation

 On November 10, 2021, Bandai Namco announced the discontinuation of the game.
-It was delisted from digital stores along with its downloadable content on February 8, 2022, and the shutdown of its online servers happened 10 months later on August 24, 2022.
+It was delisted from digital stores along with its downloadable content on February 8, 2022, and the shutdown of its online server ranked matches happened 6 months later on August 24, 2022.